sanjorge11/webdev_basics/SpringSecurity/README.md

 # Tools Used
 ## Google Guava (added to pom.xml)
 Google Guava is an open-source set of common libraries for Java, mainly developed by Google engineers.
 Used its helper methods in enum files.

+## Thymeleaf (added to pom.xml)
+Thymeleaf is a modern server-side Java template engine for both web and standalone environments.